Curriculum

 Students will develop techniques and processes to communicate through a variety of media incorporating interdisciplinary and multi-cultural topics.
 Students will reflect and analyze their own artwork, peers' and famous artists' in order to make connections between visual arts, other disciplines and daily life.

-Graphic Arts 1 & 2 .5 9-12
+Graphic Design .5 9-12

 Course Description: